seeyang1/Net-Buddy/README.md

-# Net-Buddy, a system that will tracks network traffic from a raspberry pi and displays it to its companion app
+# Net-Buddy, a system that will tracks network traffic from a raspberry pi and displays it to its companion app while detecting port scans

 To Do: